clean-energy-tools/openadr-3-ts-types/node/builder/README-codegen.md

 > If your Open API spec contains a configured server, then the base URL for all requests will default to that server's URL.
 If no such configuration exists, you'll need to specify the base URL value.

+# Discussion of the API functions

+The API function implementation looked gnarly which put me off from using them.
+However, after some study ...

+Now I'm certain that it's best to not use them.

+Codegen generates `<prefix>Components.ts` with function defintions corresponding to the `operationId`'s in the OpenAPI specification.
+Along with that are type definitions for parameters and responses.

+Refer to `searchAllPrograms` shown above.
+All of these are well defined and are decent-looking code.

+However, the first problem I have with this is that it's a collection of functions.
+This is great if your client is to connect with one-and-only-one server.
+What if you need to connect to multiple servers from one client application?

+It's better for the API functions to be part of a Class.
+Each class instance would contain administrative data such as access URLs, access tokens, and keep track of things like provisioning OAuth2 tokens.
+These things must be managed on a per-connection basis.

+**First Problem** -- Because OpenAPI Codegen generates a collection of functions - how do we manage multiple connections and per-connection data?

+Look closely and you see the API function simply calls `oadr3Fetch` along with a bunch of data passed as generics or as parameters.

+Going into that function, I was able to fairly easily adapt the algorithm for generating OAuth2 Client Credential Flow tokens.
+I haven't tested it, but the code looks correct (knock on wood).

+But the real difficulty will be introducing data validation.
+The `oadr3Fetch` function does not have the right knowledge to validate the data.
+Instead that should be done in the function which calls this.. but, how?

+In `oadr3Fetch` we might check the `url` and `method` and from that have hard-coded knowledge of what data should be in `pathParams` or `queryParams` or `body`, and how to validate that data.
+But, we'd have to do this for every operation, which will become very gnarly snd unmaintainable, very quickly.

+**Second Problem** -- It's impractical to integrate data validation.